Food Intolerances

 Discover how your body reacts to different foods with our Food Intolerance tests.
 These tests help identify specific intolerances, aiding in diet adjustments for better health.
 Detailed information on each food item tested is provided below, guiding you to a more compatible diet.

-Abalone intolerance is a condition that causes difficulty digesting abalone, a type of shellfish.
-Unlike an abalone allergy, which triggers an immune response and can lead to severe reactions, intolerance mainly results in digestive discomfort and gastrointestinal symptoms after consuming abalone.
+Alaska pollock intolerance is a condition where individuals have trouble digesting Alaska pollock, a type of fish, causing gastrointestinal discomfort.
+Unlike an allergy to Alaska pollock, which triggers an immune system response and can lead to more severe symptoms, intolerance usually results in digestive problems after eating it.

 Anchovy intolerance is a condition that causes difficulty digesting anchovies, a small, salty fish commonly used in various dishes.
 Unlike an anchovy allergy, which triggers an immune response and can lead to severe reactions, anchovy intolerance primarily results in digestive discomfort.
 People with this intolerance usually experience gastrointestinal symptoms after consuming anchovies.